 You will find everything you need for a relaxing and memorable holiday.
-The property contains all mod cons including wireless broadband, Freeview Television, DVD player, travel cot, highchair and full laundry facilities.
+The property contains all mod cons including free WiFi, Freeview Television, DVD player, travel cot, highchair, dishwasher and full laundry facilities.
 The property benefits from having a private and enclosed rear garden and patio area.
 Central heating and electricity are included in the price.

-The beautiful Portstewat Strand is just a 20 minute walk away and on route you will pass Flowerfield Arts Centre and recreation area.
+The beautiful Portstewart Strand is just a 5 minute drive away and on route you will pass Flowerfield Arts Centre and recreation area.
 A short 13 mile drive along the spectacular Causeway Coastal Route will take you to the Giants Causeway, Northern Irelands only UNESCO World Heritage Site.
 Other nearby attractions you will not want to miss are - Dunluce Castle, Bushmills Distillery and Carrick-a-Rede Rope Bridge.
 Three world famous golf courses at Portstewart, Royal Portrush and Castlerock are all just a short drive away.

 |Check in time:||14:00|